23 Nov 2018

 Somkhanda Game Reserve is a community-owned game reserve managed by “Wildlands Conservation Trust” in partnership with the Gumbi community.
 Somkhanda is the first community-owned reserve to be proclaimed under the Protected Areas Management Act, meaning that this community has committed their land to biodiversity conservation for the foreseeable future.
 Somkhanda is supported by the WWF “Black Rhino Range Expansion Project”, and has a healthy population of both Black Rhinos and White Rhinos that Wildlife ACT helps to monitor.

-Besides breathtaking scenery, a number of game species can be found on Somkhanda, including FOUR of the Big Five species (namely Rhino, Elephant, Buffalo and Leopard), but there are no Lions or Cheetah on the reserve.
-It is home to a rich diversity of other wildlife including African Wild Dogs, Hyena, Giraffe, Zebra, Wildebeest, Kudu, Nyala, Impala, Bushpigs, Warthogs, as well as some rarer species such as Jackal, Aardvark, Honey Badger and Caracal.
+Somkhanda Game Reserve has a large number of species of both fauna and flora and is home to about 230 bird species.
+Besides breathtaking scenery, a number of game species can be found on Somkhanda, including the Big Five (Rhino, Elephant, Buffalo, Lion and Leopard).
+There are no Cheetah on the reserve but it is home to a rich diversity of other wildlife including African Wild Dogs, Spotted and Brown Hyena, Giraffe, Zebra, Blue Wildebeest, Kudu, Nyala, Impala, Bushpigs, Warthogs, as well as some rarer species such as Jackal, Aardvark, Honey Badger, Serval and Caracal.

 Wildlands Conservation Trust has assisted with re-introducing a number of different species into the reserve to boost game numbers.
 African Wild Dogs were introduced to the reserve in 2014 to fulfill the conservation objective of saving endangered species, and reintroducing natural predation into the system.